Lisboa Card: Combination Ticket

 Tram 28

-Tram 28 is one of the city's most famous and iconic modes of transport and runs through some of Lisbon’s most historic and picturesque neighbourhoods.
+Tram 28 is one of the city's most famous modes of transport and runs through some of Lisbon’s most historic and picturesque neighbourhoods.
 It connects Martim Moniz with Campo de Ourique, passing through Graça, Alfama, Baixa, and Estrela on the route.
+The journey passes by many of the city's landmarks and historical sites, including:

 • São Jorge Castle: Which offers beautiful views of the city.